-According to President John Magufuli’s speech during the inauguration of the new Parliament at the end of 2015, industrialization will be a key priority to the government.
+According to President John Magufuli’s speech during the inauguration of the new Parliament at the end of 2015, industrialization is a key priority to the government.

-The Government will also focus on electricity development, which is a necessary step for achieving industrialization, President Magufuli announced.
+The Government is also focusing on electricity development, which is a necessary step for achieving industrialization.

 In 2019, Geoffrey Mwambe, executive director of the Tanzania Investment Center (TIC), claimed that during the first four years of Magufuli’s administration, manufacturing accounted for 53% of the total number of projects during the period amounting to USD 15.75 billion.